Romney is likely to break "day-one" China currency pledge

 It's not the kind of evidence likely to win an argument at the World Trade Organisation (WTO) - the key global body with power to impose penalties in international trade disputes, but which experts say has never ruled on a currency case.

-"The WTO agreement nowhere, even under the subsidy and countervailing measures agreement, says anything about currency manipulation," Spencer Griffith, managing partner in the Beijing office of U.S. law firm Akin Gump Strauss Hauer & Feld, who has practised international trade law for more than 20 years, said.
+"The WTO agreement nowhere, even under the subsidy and countervailing measures agreement, says anything about currency manipulation," Spencer Griffith, a partner in Washington with U.S. law firm Akin Gump Strauss Hauer & Feld, who has practised international trade law for more than 20 years, said.

 "You could go to a WTO panel and try to argue that currency manipulation violates China's WTO obligations.
-My bet is that the United States would lose that case," Griffith added.
+My bet is that the United States would lose that case," Griffith, who has served as managing partner in the firm's Beijing office, added.

 TRADE ROW RISKS